sinch/ios-proximity-tutorial/readme.md

 ```

-That will import the framework and now you can use it in the Appdelegate, now navigate to the method didFinishLaunchingWithOptions and add this code which I’ll explain below.
+That will import the framework and now you will be able to use it in the Appdelegate.h & .m files, now navigate to the method didFinishLaunchingWithOptions and add this code which I’ll explain below.

 ```objective-c